 Step 14: Bake for 15-20 minutes or until you see the yellow color of the mayo deepens.
 During the last few minutes, turn the oven to broil to caramelize the top.

 Step 15: Once baked, let the sushi bake cool slightly.
 Garnish with slices of avocado, julienned cucumber, and carrot.
 Sprinkle sesame seeds over the top for an added crunch.
-Add more Japanese mayo as desired.
+Drizzle more Japanese mayo over the top as desired.

 Step 16: Serve with squares of nori to scoop a bit of the sushi bake onto the nori, creating a delightful, hand-held treat.